 The first time that I truly was more careful ,was when I was pregnant, you are more aware and careful in what you eat and use.

-I think that this is going to be a process of adding content as we find something new, it will be an evolving process.
+I think that this is going to be a process of adding content , it will be an evolving process.

-For us and probably most people ,one of the most frequently used products is shampoo.
+For us and probably most people ,one of the most frequently used products every day is shampoo.

 After seeing what a huge list of chemicals are in each product, we thought if we could break it down to some of the main items we use on our skin on a daily basis, it may be easier to read and understand.

-We have been looking on the bottles we use , and one of the ones we have been using ,says no Parabens but what else is in there?
+We have been looking on the bottles we use , the ones we have been using, says no Parabens but what else is in there?